 The March 3, 1899 issue of the Brooklyn Daily Eagle announced the formation of a new corporation called Kirkman, Rae & Geis.
 William V. Geis was named as one of the three principals.

-In addition to mineral water, Geis also bottled beer, apparently acting as an agent and bottler for Pabst Blue Ribbon.
-He placed an advertisement in the “Wave of Long Island”, a weekly newspaper for delivery of two-dozen Pabst Blue Ribbon bottles for $1.25.
+In addition to mineral water, Geis also bottled beer, apparently acting as an agent and bottler for Pabst.
+He placed an advertisement in the “Wave of Long Island”, a weekly newspaper for delivery of two-dozen bottles of Pabst for $1.25.
 The advertisements were found in the Sept 7, 1901 and July 5, 1902 issues.

 In 1909, Geis joined with Sidney Jackier forming the Geis-Jackier Company.
-An item in the November 27, 1909 issue of the Brooklyn Daily Eagle reported:
+An item in the November 27, 1909 issue of the Brooklyn’s Times Union reported:

-Articles of incorporation of the Geis-Jackier Company of the Borough of Queens have been filed with the State Department.
-The capital is $10,000.
-The directors are Sidney Jackier, William V. Geis, Hattie Jackier and Elsie C. Geis of Far Rockaway.
+A certificate of incorporation of the Geis-Jackier Company of the Borough of Queens has been filed with the Secretary of State.
+It is proposed to deal in mineral waters, wines, liquors, cigars, etc., with a capital of $10,000, divided into shares of $100 each.
+The directors for the first year are Sidney Jackier, William V. Geis, Hattie Jackier and Elsie C. Geis, of Far Rockaway.

 He remained with the Hewlett Inn until his tragic accidental death in 1921.
 According to a story in the October 15, 1921 issue of the N.Y.
 Times he died in an accidental shooting.